ktorio/ktor-documentation/topics/websocket_extensions_api.md

     }
 ```

-There are also some implementation details: the feature has `Config` and referenfe to the origin `factory.
+There are also some implementation details: the feature has `Config` and reference to the origin `factory.

 ```kotlin
     class Config {
         lateinit var logger: Logger